vuepont/ai-elements-vue/apps/www/content/3.components/1.chatbot/web-preview.md

   Tooltip text to display on hover.
   ::
   ::field{name="...props" type="typeof Button"}
-  Any other props are spread to the underlying shadcn/ui Button component.
+  Any other props are spread to the underlying [shadcn-vue/ui Button](https://www.shadcn-vue.com/docs/components/button.html) component.
   ::
 ::::